MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Methods

-\textbf{Computational Complexity.} MultiSHAP requires $O(K \times m \times n)$ model evaluations, where $K$ is the number of Monte Carlo samples.
-With $K=128$, this is significantly more efficient than exact SII computation which requires $O(2^{m+n})$ evaluations.
-The stratified sampling strategy reduces the required $K$ by $\sim30\%$ compared to uniform sampling while maintaining estimation quality.
+MultiSHAP requires $O(K \times m \times n)$ model evaluations, where $K$ is the number of Monte Carlo samples.
+With $K=128$, this is significantly more efficient than exact Shapley Interaction Index computation, which requires $O(2^{m+n})$ evaluations.
+The stratified sampling strategy reduces the required $K$ by approximately 30\% compared to uniform sampling while maintaining estimation quality.